top of page

 Kape triage compound target, showcasing snippets of the MFT, $J, and link files targets.
 The output structure of Kape, with raw files and parsed outputs, is detailed, emphasizing the efficiency of this workflow in gathering artifacts for analysis.

-Now as Kape can be used as GUI version or Cmd version its depend upon you.
+Kape can be used as GUI version or Cmd version its depend upon your preference need.

 command